 On the grounds where the current World Trade Center sits, families will find a number of places to learn about the history of the area and the tragedy that occurred there.
 There are plaques around Ground Zero with information on the preservation of the site as well.

-3. There’s stunning architecture
+3. You’ll see stunning art and architecture

 While some of the grounds at the World Trade Center remains as it was decades ago, a lot has been rebuilt since 9/11.

-At Ground Zero, you’ll find plenty of incredible architecture to admire, including the new One World Trade and the Oculus
+At Ground Zero, you’ll find plenty of incredible architecture to admire, including the new One World Trade and the Oculus.
 The grounds are also still under construction as more buildings are put in.
 If you have an interest in beautiful buildings, Ground Zero is worth checking out.

 4. There’s a sense of togetherness

 During 9/11 and after, the United States as a whole experienced a great tragedy together.
 More specifically, New York City went through something incredibly sad but came together to get through it and rebuild.
-By walking through Ground Zero, you feel the togetherness and tenacity of New York and the New Yorker spirit.

 5. You can learn about America